-Any person wishing to cause to be recorded a plan of land who believes that his plan does not require approval under the Subdivision Control Law, may submit his plan together with a one hundred dollars (\$100) plus one hundred fifty dollars (\$150) for each buildable lot filing fee, seven (7) contact prints of said plan for the Board's use, accompanied by the necessary' evidence to show that the plan does not require approval.
-Said person shall file with the Town Clerk and the Board by delivery or by registered or certified mail, postage prepaid, an application (Form A).

-If the Board determines that the plan does not require approval under the Subdivision Control Law, it shall without a public hearing and within twenty-one (21) days of submission cause to be endorsed thereon the words: "Approval Under the Subdivision Control Law- Not Required."
+- A. Any person wishing to cause to be recorded a plan of land who believes that his plan does not require approval under the Subdivision Control Law may submit his plan, together with a filing fee as provided in Chapter 420, Fee Schedule, and seven contact prints of said plan for the Board's use, accompanied by the necessary evidence to show that the plan does not require approval.
+Said person shall file with the Town Clerk and the Board by delivery or by registered or certified mail, postage prepaid, an application (Form A).4 [Amended 7-24-2017] - B. If the Board determines that the plan does not require approval under the Subdivision Control Law, it shall without a public hearing and within 21 days of submission cause to be endorsed thereon the words: "Approval Under the Subdivision Control Law Not Required."
 Said plan shall be certified by the Board and returned.
-If the Board determines that the plan does require approval under the Subdivision Control Law, it shall within twenty-one (21) days of submission of said plan give written notice to the Town Clerk and the person submitting the plan.

-In determining whether a way in existence when the Subdivision Control Law became effective in the Town is adequate to qualify a plan as not constituting a subdivision, the Board shall take into consideration the following factors, among others:
+If the Board determines that the plan does require approval under the Subdivision Control Law, it shall within 21 days of submission of said plan give written notice to the Town Clerk and the person submitting the plan. - C. In determining whether a way in existence when the Subdivision Control Law became effective in the Town is adequate to qualify a plan as not constituting a subdivision, the Board shall take into consideration the following factors, among others: